donkeyxote/djangle/README.md

     $ celery -A djangle worker -l info

-open another terminal tab in project's root directory and start celery beat service (this is only required for asynchronous mails)
+open another terminal tab in project's root directory and start celery beat service (this is only required for asynchronous tasks like asynchronous subscriptions, and ban evaluation)

     $ celery -A djangle beat